CarlosNZ/fig-tree-evaluator/README.md

 *Trivial upgrades (e.g. documentation, small re-factors, types, etc.) not included*

+- **v2.11.0**: Improved package bundling (bundle size ~50%), with CommonJS and ESM outputs.
+Note: small **breaking change**: "FigTreeEvaluator" is no longer a default export, so need to import with: `import { FigTreeEvaluator } from 'fig-tree-evaluator'`
 - **v2.10.0**: Extended stringSubstitution functionality to included named property substitution, trim whitespace option, and pluralisation (#97)
 - **v2.9.0**: Added ability to invalidate cache by time (#94)